IET-OU/nquire-web-source/README.md

 # nQuire-it

 nQuire-it is a web application that allows users to create, manage and complete scientific projects based on their interests.
-It is linked with Sense-it, an Android app to collect data from Android device sensors.
+It is linked with [Sense-it][], an Android app to collect data from Android device sensors.

 * <http://www.nquire-it.org>